-Two math courses which can be satisfied with a combination of an AP calculus score of 4 or 5, a college calculus course, and/or statistics.
+Two math courses which can be satisfied with a combination of an AP calculus score of 4 or 5 (at most medical schools^{}), a college calculus course, and/or statistics.
 However, depending on your background you may need to take more than one semester of calculus in order to be fully prepared for your concentration or for future coursework.
 Note that several physics courses, including Physical Sciences 2 and 3, recommend Math 1b or equivalent.
-Almost 20schools specifically require a statistics course, and we expect this number to increase.
+Around 20 schools specifically require a statistics course, and we expect this number to increase.

-- Math Ma and Math Mb
+- Math Ma and Math Mb or

-Math 1a or Math 1b
+- Math 1a or Math 1b or

-Math 19a
+- Math 19a or

-Math 18
+- Math 18 or

-Math 21a or 21b
+- Math 21a or 21b or

-Applied Math 21a or 21b
+- Applied Math 21a or 21b or

-Life Sciences 50b\\
+- Life Sciences 50b

 or

 - Any more advanced Math or Applied Math course